-Signs and symptoms of sickle cell anemia usually show up after an infant is 4 months old and may include:
+Signs and symptoms of sickle cell anemia often don't appear until an infant is at least 4 months old and may include:

 - Anemia.
 Sickle cells are fragile.
-They break apart easily and die, leaving you chronically short on red blood cells.
+They break apart easily and die, leaving you without a good supply of red blood cells.
 Red blood cells usually live for about 120 days before they die and need to be replaced.
-However, sickle cells die after only 10 to 20 days.
-The result is a chronic shortage of red blood cells, known as anemia.
+But sickle cells die after an average of less than 20 days.
+This results in a lasting shortage of red blood cells (anemia).
 Without enough red blood cells in circulation, your body can't get the oxygen it needs to feel energized.
 That's why anemia causes fatigue.

 - Episodes of pain.
 Periodic episodes of pain, called crises, are a major symptom of sickle cell anemia.
 Pain develops when sickle-shaped red blood cells block blood flow through tiny blood vessels to your chest, abdomen and joints.
 Pain can also occur in your bones.
 The pain may vary in intensity and can last for a few hours to a few weeks.
 Some people experience only a few episodes of pain.
 Others experience a dozen or more crises a year.
 If a crisis is severe enough, you may need to be hospitalized.

 - Hand-foot syndrome.
 Swollen hands and feet may be the first signs of sickle cell anemia in babies.
 The swelling is caused by sickle-shaped red blood cells blocking blood flow out of their hands and feet.

 - Frequent infections.
 Sickle cells can damage your spleen, an organ that fights infection.
 This may make you more vulnerable to infections.
 Doctors commonly give infants and children with sickle cell anemia vaccinations and antibiotics to prevent potentially life-threatening infections, such as pneumonia.